replayio/devtools/src/graphql/README.md

-This entire folder's content is auto-generated (`src/graphql).
+This entire folder's content is auto-generated.

 Editing any of these files manually is not recommended.